Employee Ownership Trusts (EOT) Services

 How much will I get paid?

-This is dependent on detailed cash flow modelling which is completed as part of our engagement.
-We are accurate in describing what this looks like in different scenarios and these expectations are understood by everyone involved in the process, including trustees.
+This is dependent on both the company valuation and the detailed cash flow modelling, which is carried out as part of our engagement.
+We provide clear, realistic projections across a range of scenarios, ensuring that expectations are understood and aligned by everyone involved in the process, including trustees.

 What if my employees aren’t ready?